IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 	- Ole Snuff: captain, scrawny orc, owes treasure to Josephine, on the run
 	- Berbert: big bloodhound.
 Became intelligent + got opposable thumbs thru a Medallion of Wit (stolen from Josephine)
 	- Happy to take passengers.
-Will get attacked by Atlas almost immediately The Journey
+Will get attacked by Atlas almost immediately
+#### The Journey
+- Before leaving
-- toby practicing chain in the front yard. where is the pole installed?
+	- Where is the stripper pole installed?
+	- Servant (mild mannered eastener) finds the party before leaving and gives them a dossier on Avizallo.
+Warn them not to let Giltstern know that they're there to protect the deal.
+	- Merriwink calls to give Toby his second task: steal the Valespinner for her, from her "evil" twin Mettlewise
+- Scene setting: the departure
+	- Josephine calls Iolas - no, Solas to be first watch on the air bubble spell.
+Steps up to the forehead of the leviathan and rests a hand on its giant horn.
+A spray of mist ejected from its blowhole - water rains down over the Kevara docks, kids shriek and wave in delight.
+Solas waves their hands over a giant sigil tattooed on the sea monster's spine, and the saltwater spray hanging in the air collects to form an iridescent membrane around you all.
+A cheer rises from the pirates as the monster beats its flukes and sinks.
+	- Very low light - a few dark blue rays filter down.
+Bioluminescent patterns on Atlas' skin light up.
+Pirates sit down in hammocks strung along the sides, a few climb up long spines for first watch.
+	- Few hours into the ocean, the water above loses all transparency - the milk white of the Fray.
-- 3 week journey
+- What do the PCs do for the 3 week journey?
-- ==find Coriolis' genie treasure, thrown in the ocean. one of the items is cursed
+	- Food is unremarkable - hard tack soaked in soup.
+Iolas amuses the crew by spearing fish with magic missiles
+	- Josephine knows the court of birds?
+	- stuff abt coriolis?
 - Water gets shallower, Atlas has to breach.
 Lots of tiny black glass isles, choked with seagrass.
-Fray tide comes in, wraiths attack.
-	- figure out fray tide rules...
+- Josephine sends crew onto the atolls to hunt for giant rockfish, which come to lay their eggs. but watch out for sahuagin!
+	- sahuagin can dive under water if they have extra movement
 - Kevaran navy ships patrolling around Avizallo, naval protection as part of the deal.
 Hostile to most.
+	- details
 ## Day 1
 #### Arrival in the Isle
+La Sul
 - Scene setting
 	- High white vanishing fog of the fray.
 It clears, and you get a glimpse of a reflection - sunlight on black glass, refracted blue and violet in the morning light.
 Five pillars rise from the ocean, wreathed by white mist at their base.
 Small black dots of birds spiralling around the tips.
-	- A triangular, nearly translucent white shape soars down close - the skull of a bird set at its tip.
 	- The top of each pillar is crowned with lush greenery, vines and trees.
 Set amidst them like jewels are multicolored houses.
 Birds of every sort (gulls, parrots) wheel and deal in the air, raucous squawking.
 	- Draw closer - you see the famed saltwood trees, which look nothing much like trees.
 White fingers claw their way up the base of each pillar, stark contrast with the black translucence.
 Built amongst the vertically growing shoots are docks, their wood coated a darker color with waterproofing.
 Ships large and small pull in gingerly between the gnarled, bone-white roots of the trees.
 All of the ship have the characteristic white hulls of saltwood hewn, deepwater bound vessels.
 	- People at work in the docks, unloading cargo holds to these elevators that travel on rails up the length of the columns.
+Food and textiles from trading ships into the isle
 - Location: La Sul.
 Bargewrights, ships, Giltstern.
-- Cargo unloaded - food and textiles from Giltstern ship into the isle
-- immediate conflict/drama? then open up to exploration. show them where to stand guard? clear objective
-- Avizallans blocking Felichian missionaries from entering - maybe Kingfisher lets them come in?
-- introduce a few major players of the council
+- Josephine has trouble getting water - an official directing ppl to caskets being brought in from the other isles.
+Fountains r down.
+- Owl chivvying away some Felichian missionaries.
+Approaches PCs
+	- Sporadic fray wraith attacks recently, some saltwood growers injured/killed.
+Avizallo's own military power isn't great, doesn't fully trust Giltstern either
+	- mentioned problems to Vasilev, who said he would send ppl over
-- Owl greets them, takes them to the saltwood docks?
+	- can show the PCs over to the groves
-- establish Gyrfalcon's animosity, tensions between saltwood workers + KA mercenaries
-- spontaneous fray wraith
+La Varza, the saltwood groves
+- White barked trees, reaching like skeletal fingers above the water.
+Very few leaves.
+Lots of roots spider around each other and cling to crevices in the glass.
+Wooden docks crisscross between the roots.
+- Druids lined up on one of the docks, some of them holding signs: "Kevaran leeches off our backs", "A fair day's wage for a fair day's work", "Gandras Dol, Giltern's puppet"
+- Few other citizens standing back and watching (incl Sabra)
+- At the front of the line, Gyrfalcon and Gandras.
+Gandras has a number of automata behind him.
+	- Gandras Dol: tall, brown skinned man.
+Dressed in a well tailored sleeveless coat, well tailored arms bared.
+Half laughing, trying to be polite.
+	- Gyrfalcon: You cannot bring those here, Mister Dol.
+As a civilian you have no right to use armed enforcement against other citizens.
+	- Dol: Come now, shouldn't a man have a right to see to the security of his own private lands?
+I don't like to do it, but until the situation is resolved, I need some way to prevent damages to my property.
+Giltstern enterprises has supplied me with a solution.
+	- Gyrfalcon: I will remind you that the saltwood groves are not your land, they have only been leased to you by the court of birds.
+I will be bringing this to the court, and then we'll see how much longer you can bring this Kevaran scum onto our docks.
+- Giltstern standing on a higher terrace, turns away
+- Fray wraiths attack.
+Gandras will order automata to help fight.
+	- Fray wraiths come in from sea and engage automata, druids, gyrfalcon.
+As they're distracted another group comes in from the side, going for the civilians
+	- they leave dead bodies when killed - unusual for true wraiths
+- Opportunity to explore city:
+	- La Sul reservoir is non functional
-- opportunity to go to Kareem's, Bargewrights, explore city. show the kite fights.
+	- Kareem's, Bargewrights. show the kite fights.
-- fountains
+	- people: owl, macaw, raven/zora (spying), giltstern
+	- have them figure out where they're staying for the night
+- meet up w owl - she was the one who told V about the wraith attacks, can give general advice if needed sabra starts with death saves how to demonstrate automata remote control

 #### Riot and Murder
+- At evening, Giltstern issued remote order to recall automata - he needs extras to unload a shipment in time
-- PCs may or may not be at the saltwood docks - either way Gyrfalcon is on the other side
+- PCs may or may not be at the saltwood docks - either way Gyrfalcon is on a dock further away
-- Riot at the saltwood docks - saltwood workers against Gandras Dol's not increasing wages, Giltstern (seemingly) intervened with automata, a number of saltwood growers killed
-	- giltstern was docked at La Sul, unclear how automata got there (was it actually Kingfisher's automata?)
+- Riot events (if you ask anyone it's unclear what happened)
+	- Gandras/Giltstern ordered automata to stand watch - against wraiths, or potential damage from strikers
+	- Some say the riot started bc strikers threw rocks, or bc a wraith was spotted, or the automata just started firing into the crowd
+	- Number of workers were killed
 - Gyrfalcon gets killed in the chaos
 	- gyrfalcon has electrocution, blunt force, lacerations
-	- Body is interred in the Rookery, Owl/another cleric has cast Gentle Repose so it won't decay
-- Vasilev gives new goal: figure out circumstances of Gyrfalcon's murder for extra money.
+- Vasilev gives new goal: figure out circumstances of Gyrfalcon's murder for 500 extra gold.
 Don't let it go to war.
 Make the saltwood deal go thru.
+	- Insight check: a little edge of ruthless desperation
 - Gyrfalcon cannot be unmasked unless all of the court comes to consensus to remove it
 	- Kingfisher refuses to unmask while outsiders (PCs) are involved
 	- Vulture won't unmask until the Court forms a "plan of succession" - basically they need to agree to approve a candidate Vulture likes
+	- Body is interred in the Rookery, Owl/another cleric has cast Gentle Repose so it won't decay
+- Court of birds
 	- Kingfisher blames Kevara, demands reparations from Giltstern
 	- Vulture blames Kevara, takes it as more evidence that Avizallo should cut off connections
 	- Owl subtly stokes the flames - the hearts of Avizallans know what is needed
 	- Macaw pleads for peace, more investigation needed, suggests an Avizallan killed them in the confusion
 	- Raven stays silent
 - Signing of saltwood deal is halted
-- might find out it was not giltstern automata thru careful investigation

 ## Upcoming